vEnhance/1802/r02.typ

 However, I want to at least distinguish between two things:

-- *"Trivial theorems"*: an A+ student in 18.02 could reasonably justify this theorem to a friend why this theorem is true using material from earlier in the course.
+- *"Trivial theorems"*: an A+ student in 18.02 could reasonably justify this theorem to a friend using material from earlier in the course.
 - *"Nontrivial theorems"*: an explanation of why the theorem holds requires at least one new idea, concept, or some substantial calculation.